Harrison David Rivers: Life and career

 During the 2018-19 school year, Rivers was a Visiting Assistant Professor of Drama at Kenyon College.

 In May and June 2019, Rivers' play To Let Go & Fall received its world premiere production at Theater Latté Da.

 Rivers wrote the libretto for the second part of the musical Broadbend, Arkansas.
 The libretto for the first part of the show is by Ellen Fitzhugh and music & additional lyrics were written by Ted Shen.
 The show received its world premiere in the fall of 2019 at The Duke on 42nd Street in New York City in a co-production of Transport Group and the Public Theater.
-The production appeared on Times Square Chronicles' and The Broadway Blog's "Best of 2019" lists, was named one of NewNowNext's "5 New Musicals in NYC to Be Thankful For," and was designated by AMNY as an "Off-Broadway show worth seeing."
+The production appeared on Times Square Chronicles and The Broadway Blog's "Best of 2019" lists, was named one of NewNowNext's "5 New Musicals in NYC to Be Thankful For", and was designated by AMNY as an "Off-Broadway show worth seeing".
 It was nominated for three Antonyo Awards (Danyel Fulton for Best Actor in a Musical Off-Broadway, Shen for Best Score and Rivers for Best Book), and was cited by Times Square Chronicles for Best New Off-Broadway Musical, Outstanding Book of a Musical, Outstanding Score, and Best Orchestrations.
 It streamed online during the summer of 2020.

-Rivers is the 2019-2020 Rudolph William Rosati Visiting Writer at Duke University.
+Rivers was the 2019–2020 Rudolph William Rosati Visiting Writer at Duke University.

 In May 2020, Theater Latté Da announced that Rivers would work on two projects as part of its Next Up laboratory series being held in lieu of a 2020-21 season.
-Rivers and composer Ted Shen were commissioned to write a third part to their musical Broadbend, Arkansas, and Rivers was commissioned to work on "a new piece about the Great Mississippi Flood of 1927 alongside the 1927 premiere of the Jerome Kern, Oscar Hammerstein and Edna Ferber's musical, Showboat."
+Rivers and composer Ted Shen were commissioned to write a third part to their musical Broadbend, Arkansas, and Rivers was commissioned to work on "a new piece about the Great Mississippi Flood of 1927 alongside the 1927 premiere of the Jerome Kern, Oscar Hammerstein and Edna Ferber's musical, Showboat".

-In the fall of 2020, Rivers is a Visiting Assistant Professor of Theater at Macalester College.
+In the fall of 2020, Rivers was a Visiting Assistant Professor of Theater at Macalester College.

-An as-yet untitled project is part of Theaterworks Hartford's 2020-21 season, and Rivers is under commission to write plays for Yale Repertory Theatre, Penumbra Theatre, History Theatre, Trademark Theater, and the Williamstown Theatre Festival.
+An then-untitled project was part of Theaterworks Hartford's 2020-21 season, and Rivers is under commission to write plays for Yale Repertory Theatre, Penumbra Theatre, History Theatre, Trademark Theater, and the Williamstown Theatre Festival.

+His 2023 work the bandaged place was shortlisted for the 2024 Lambda Literary Award for Drama.